isomerpages/nrf-psta/index.md

       url: /winners/2023/psa/
       button: Read more
   - infopic:
-      title: “By shifting paradigms, we can unlock exciting possibili...
+      title: '"By shifting paradigms, we can unlock exciting possibili...'
       subtitle: 2023 YSA WINNER
       description: >-
         Nanyang Assistant Professor, School of Physical and Mathematical